abedmohammed/windows-xp-messenger/README.md

 <h1 align="center">WindowsXP Messenger</h1>

   <p align="center">
-    A fully functioning friend messaging application with the look and feel of the 2001 Windows XP
+    A fully functioning friend messaging web application with the look and feel of the 2001 Windows XP
     <br />
     <br />
     <a href="https://xpmessenger.com/">View Demo</a>